Manochitra20/Employee_Database_Analysis_SQL/README.md

 **Requirements and Methodology:**

-In carry out the analysis the following tools/resources were used:
+In order to carry out the analysis the following tools/resources were used:

 i) http://www.quickdatabasediagrams.com